 - Comparing Ourselves to Others: Okay, here’s the thing … we ALL do this.
 We compare ourselves and our art to others.
 Here’s why it’s wrong: there’s only one YOU.
 There is NO ONE else like you.
 You have your own voice, style, preferred color and sense of design.
 Why then do we let others dictate how we should or should not make things?
 Being true to yourself is the most precious gift you can give yourself.
 Don’t let others take that away from you.

 - Failure to Make Your Own Colors: Many artists (especially new artists to the claying world) use clay straight out of the pack.
 They never ‘take the plunge’ into making their own colors, using color recipes, or experimenting with combining clays & colors.
 It’s true that polymer clay colored blocks can make clay easy to use and easy to work with.
 But each brand of clay offers only a limited color palette.
 By creating your own colors, you open up your world to limitless color possibilities!
-View my free color recipes here.

 - We Don’t Know When to Stop: Sometimes a piece is done … there’s nothing more that should be added, fixed, or altered.
 Yet so often (especially as newer artists) we go too far and we just simply don’t know when to stop.
 We add more mica powder, more chalk, more ink … before you know it, the piece was better 4 steps ago.
 Learning when to stop takes time, but it’s a valuable lesson that we all need to heed.
+[The converse is also true.
+Read about it here]

 - Believing that Expensive Products / Materials Will Make You a Better Artist: Marketing has a strong impact on our belief system.
 Somehow we believe that if we have the most expensive tools, the best paints, the higher quality materials will somehow magically transform us into being better artists.
 That’s simply NOT TRUE.
 Granted, quality materials will last longer … but they will NOT make you a better artist.
 Your inner artist needs practice, skill, and a sense of design.
 No tool or material (regardless or price) will give you this.
 EVER.